ThomasVuNguyen/village/UX.md

    - Installs CLI + background agent.
    - Ensures Python is available; creates/updates `village/venv/` if needed.
    - Writes Firebase config and `village/config.json` (uid, password, allowed apps).
-2) User sets or edits the machine identity via CLI (e.g., `village config set uid ...` and `village config set password ...`), which updates `config.json`; duplicates uids are rejected by the cloud.
+2) User sets or edits the machine identity via CLI: `village set account_name ...` and `village set password ...`; duplicates uids are rejected by the cloud.
 3) Agent starts (or is started by the installer) and begins heartbeating presence using the uid/password as the machine identity (not an interactive login).

 ## Flow: create an app on the device